The summer is heating up and we have another great line up of Amateur SMASH-UP-DERBY. So get your car ready and register TODAY!

 · Money.

 · Dozens of small brown wooden cubes.
+These represent boxes of car repair parts.

 · 20 auto repair-shop boards.
 These show the players current repair jobs and how soon they will be done.
 Up to 4 for each player.